vincensiusadriel/dashboard-screenshooterv2/README.md

    | Window Width (pixel) | bounding window size (width)|
    | Window Height (pixel) | bounding window size (height)|

-2. Next filled in the global variables required to be dynamically replaced in the dashboard url, these value can correlate to one another in curly braces format (ex : {<other listed global variable>} and use toTimestamp function (for date format only)
+2. Next filled in the global variables required to be dynamically replaced in the dashboard url, these value can correlate to one another in curly braces format (ex : {```<other listed global variabl>```} and use toTimestamp function (for date format only)

 3. (Optional) Fill the confluence credentials, this is used to generate confluence document in later mentioned steps